Select Page

 There is an interesting link between this story and Gaimard’s diary.
 On Page 98, in the course of a letter making extensive recommendations as to what should be done during the voyage of the Uranie, Cadet de Gassicourt. noted that he was

-….. in Versailles in 1786 when Mr le Bailli de Suffren presented the son of the King of Cochinchine to the court.
+….. in Versailles in 1786 when M. le Bailli de Suffren presented the son of the King of Cochinchine to the court.
 He was seeking help from France to restore his father to the throne of his ancestors, and I had the honour of accompanying him to the porcelain factory in Sèvres.
 The Bishop of Adran, who acted as his interpreter, showed us, as very rare precious objects, the bracelets, garters, ring and cap worn by the young Indian prince.
 These were all made of an elastic coral-red gum, and in their thinner parts were as translucent as wax.
 It follows that there is in Cochinchine a beautiful (natural or artificial) red resinous dye that is not affected by exposure to air.

 How to explain the conduct described, in a senior officer of the French Navy?
 It is possible, of course, that Kerargiou was just like that, and had been promoted beyond his competence by family influence, but it is also possible that there was some resentment fuelling his carelessness.
-He was sailing home having failed in his mission, Louis was outbound on a mission that had every prospect of success.
-What was more, Louis had his wife with him, whereas Kerargiou had left his behind, after just four months of marriage, Reason enough for pique!
+He was sailing home having failed in his mission, whereas Louis de Freycinet was outbound on a mission that had every prospect of success.
+What was more, Louis had his wife with him, whereas Kerargiou had left his behind, after just four months of marriage.
+Reason enough for pique!

-On October 18, 1818, the Cybèle returned to Brest, but Kerargiou’s second spell of married life lasted only a little longer than the first.
+On October 18, 1818, the Cybèle returned to Brest, but Kerargiou’s second spell of married life lasted little longer than the first.
 He died on the 12th of January, 1820 in Ploumoguer, in his native Finisterre.
 In the brief time allotted to him, however, he did manage to father two daughters